mpeschina/Dogether/README.md

 Set `[debug].view = true` in `.streamlit/secrets.toml` to show the Debug page and local debug login.
 The Debug page can add one hour or one day to the app's effective time.
-That offset is persisted in the JSON database and is applied to goal period rollover and completion calculations only while the debug view is enabled.
+That offset is persisted by the configured backend and is applied to goal period rollover and completion calculations only while the debug view is enabled.

 ## Deploy on Streamlit Community Cloud